datajerk/ctf-write-ups/dicectf2022/babyrop/README.md

 If you're wondering why `pop rdx; pop r12` vs. just `pop rdx`, well that code above to find gadgets is not very smart and will find in most glibcs `pop rdx` in a non-executable section.
 So I usually search for `pop rdx; pop r12`.

-The `xchg eax, edi` gadget is used to set `rdi` with the FD returned by `open`.
+The `xchg eax, edi` gadget is used to set `rdi` with the FD (`eax`) returned by `open`.

+> _Why not use `mov`?_ Well, there's wasn't a simple gadget for that.

-The ROP chain above has 3 sections, open [the flag], read [the flag and store down stack], write [the flag to stdout].
+The ROP chain above has 3 sections, `open` [the flag], `read` [the flag and store down stack], `write` [the flag to stdout].

-After the `open` call the file descriptor (FD), needs to be passed to `read`, hence the `xchg`, however most of the time you can just hard code it to `3` or `4` depending on the challenge.
-But hard coding sucks.
+After the `open` call, the file descriptor (FD) needs to be passed to `read`, hence the `xchg`, however most of the time you can just hard code it to `3` or `4` depending on the challenge, but hard-coding sucks.

 The `read` and `write` sections should be easy to understand.

-Unsure of how long the ROP chain was going to be while developing it I set the flag file name to be `0x200` bytes down stack.
-And just appended to the ROP chain with cyclic padding.
+Unsure of how long the ROP chain was going to be while developing it, so I set the flag file name to be `0x200` bytes down stack, then just appended to the ROP chain with cyclic padding.
 Also down stack is the scratch space for storing the flag after `read`.

 It's basically the same cycle as before, write to index 0 the length and address followed by a read or write using index 7.